AnthonyMujic/htmex/README.md

 **When you want your dead views to keep kicking using the power of HTMX**

-HTMeX simplifies working with the [HTMX](https://htmx.org/) javascript library.
+HTMeX simplifies working with the [HTMX](https://htmx.org/) javascript library in a Phoenix web application.
 HTMX can be used to improve the interactivity of you web application without having to write much javascript.
 It can give your site a single page application feel while not requiring websockets.
 It achieves this by using AJAX request to